 Your Comprehensive Guide on How to Become a Plumber

-According to the Bureau of Labor Statistics, the average plumber made $55,160 in 2019.
-The profession is also expected to grow by 4% over the next decade.
+According to the Bureau of Labor Statistics, plumbers made a median yearly wage of $56,330 in 2020.
+Job growth in the plumbing industry is expected to increase by 5% over the next decade.

 Becoming a plumber brings a host of benefits.
 The economic rewards and plentiful job opportunities are just a few.